schlessinger-lab/pyvol/_sources/display.rst.txt

    pocket <protein_selection>, prefix=<output_prefix>

 PyVOL can also write the input and output files to a directory specified with `Output Dir` (command-line `output_dir`).
-In this case it writes out the input protein and ligand structures, a csv report of all calcuated volumes, and paired csv/stl files containing tangent sphere collections and 3D triangulated mesh files respectively.
+In this case it writes out the input protein and ligand structures, a csv report of all calcuated volumes, and paired csv/obj files containing tangent sphere collections and 3D triangulated mesh files respectively.
 Relative and absolute paths both work.
 However, in many cases referencing the home directory with ~ will not access the user's home directory.
-STL files can be read by almost all 3D file viewers.
+OBJ files can be read by almost all 3D file viewers.

 .. code-block:: python